functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/tagless-final/conclusions.md

 In this chapter we looked at codata interpreters, and their extension to tagless final.
 Tagless final is particularly interesting because it solves the expression problem, allowing us to extend both the operations a program can perform and the interpretations of that program.

+Our exploration of tagless final nicely illustrates the distinction between theory and craft introduced in Section [@sec:intro:three-levels].
+We saw two different encoding of tagless final in Scala (three, if we count using context bounds as a different encoding).
+They are both tagless final at the theory level, but are very different to implement or use as a programmer.
+The "standard" encoding is relatively easy to implement for the library author, but tedious and potentially confusing for the user.
+The improved encoding places more work on the library author, but the user writes code in a natural style.

-Tagless final is very powerful, and we've seen an encoding of it in Scala that allows the user to write code in a very natural style.
-As a result it can be tempting to use it everywhere.
+Tagless final is very powerful and it can be tempting to use it everywhere.
 I want to caution against this urge.
 Tagless final can cause problems, both for the author and the user.
 From the user's point of view everything works fine until they make a mistake.
 Then the errors can be confusing.
 Consider this code, where we have missed a parameter to `and`.

 ```scala mdoc:invisible
 type Validation[A] = A => Either[String, A]